robedpixel/CZ2001ProjectPart2/README.txt

 USING THE PROJECT:
-1.run ActivateCondaEnv batch file to open miniconda command prompt 2.run ActivateCondaEnv batch file inside the command prompt to activate the project's anaconda environment
+1.run ActivateCondaEnv batch file to open miniconda command prompt 2.run ActivateCondaEnv batch file inside the command prompt to activate the project's anaconda environment 3.run launcher.py with python inside the anaconda environment to run the console